netdata/blog/blog/2023-11-03-netdata-best-practices/index.md

 ![Netdata Best Practices](https://github.com/netdata/blog/assets/139226121/9e8c428f-fc67-44a5-a3c8-82e0888a53d3)

 Effective **system monitoring** is non-negotiable in today's complex IT environments.
 Netdata offers real-time performance and health monitoring with precision and granularity.
 But the key to harnessing its full potential lies in the optimization of your setup.
-Let’s ensure you are not just collecting data, but doint it in the most optimal way while gaining actionable insights from it.
+Let’s ensure you are not just collecting data, but doing it in the most optimal way while gaining actionable insights from it.

 <!--truncate-->